mkurath/Github-Editor-New-Repository/docs/index.rst

 Welcome
 -------

-Welcome to the |classbold| Lab Guide.
-These labs will instruct you on how deploy industry leading virtual desktop solutions utilize F5 for high availability, optimization, and security.
+Welcome to the F5 Azure Automation Lab Guide.
+These labs will instruct you on how deploy BIG-IP in the Azure cloud environment

 |repoinfo|